 - Fraiser – Look for some more tossed salad and scrambled eggs action.
-Kelsey Grammer will reprise his iconic role as radio talk therapist Dr. Frasier Crane in this reboot of the long-running sitcom series.
+Kelsey Grammer will reprise his iconic role as radio talk therapist Dr. Frasier Crane in the long-running sitcom series reboot.

 - Reno 911!
-The Hunt For QAnon – A new event series that once again revives the satirical look at reality police shows.
+The Hunt For QAnon – A new event series revives the satirical look at reality police shows.

 - Inside Amy Schumer – The hit comedy sketch show starring Amy Schumer is coming back with five all-new specials.